We Not “Born For This”: Where Skinny Fabulous Went Wrong

 Is there a chance of Soca for Social Change?

-Or is it that we will continue to jump and wave, lead our boys astray in this gayelle of gender power relations and shout out “we born for this”?
+Or is it that we will continue to jump and wave, lead our boys down a path to this gayelle of gendered power relations and shout out “we born for this”?

 I attempted to transcribe the song.
 You can see the Lyrics here: